-In the wake of the Coronavirus Disease 2019 (COVID-19) pandemic, scientists all over the world are in a relentless search for a cure.
+In the wake of the Coronavirus Disease-2019 (COVID-19) pandemic, scientists all over the world are in a relentless search for a cure.
 None of the therapies advised till date have shown significant benefit in treating COVID-19 infection.
 An antibody cocktail consisting of a combination of casirivimab and imdevimab is the newest weapon in the armamentarium against the disease.
-Currently, it has shown great promise in treating mild non hospitalized cases.
-The authors present the results of a series of 10 cases aged 18-70 years that demonstrate the efficacy of this cocktail in treating moderate to severe cases as well.
+Currently, it has shown great promise in treating mild non hospitalised cases.
+The authors present the results of a series of 10 cases aged 31-76 years that demonstrate the efficacy of this cocktail in treating moderate to severe cases as well.
 All the patients received Roche’s Antibody cocktail© on admission and standard treatment protocol comprising of remdesivir, methylprednisolone and low molecular weight heparin was given.
-Oxygen supplementation was titrated to achieve a target SpO2 of 88-92%.
-Majority (70%) of the patients demonstrated an improvement in SpO2/FiO2 ratio and a decline in the inflammatory marker levels 3-5 days after receiving the cocktail.
+Oxygen supplementation was titrated to achieve a target oxygen saturation (SpO2) of 88-92%.
+Majority (70%) of the patients demonstrated an improvement in SpO2/Fraction of Inspired Oxygen (FiO2) ratio and a decline in the inflammatory marker levels 3-5 days after receiving the cocktail.
 Eight out of the 10 patients could be discharged home after 10-14 days of admission.
 The remaining two had severe disease with Computed Tomography Severity Index (CTSI) >17/25 and died despite receiving all the available therapies.
 Antibody cocktail is an effective adjuvant therapy against moderate to severe COVID-19 pneumonitis, demonstrating rapid improvement in SpO2/FiO2 ratio, inflammatory markers and a shortened duration of hospital stay.

-A total of 10 cases admitted from September 2021 to October 2021 are included in this series, the details of which are listed in (Table/Fig 1).
-The patients were between 18 and 70 years of age, with a Male:Female ratio of 3:2.
+A total of 10 cases admitted from September 2021 to October 2021 were included in this series, the details of which are listed in (Table/Fig 1).
+The patients were between 31 to 76 years of age, with a Male:Female ratio of 1.5:1.
 Half of them had significant co-morbidities such as diabetes mellitus, hypertension or cardiac disease.
-The most common symptoms were fever, cough, shortness of breath and body ache, lasting between 3 to 8 days.
+The most common symptoms were fever, cough, shortness of breath and bodyache, lasting between 3 to 8 days.
 Consent was obtained from all patients for publication of clinical data.

 On admission, baseline vital signs including SpO2 was recorded, and a High Resolution Computed Tomography (HRCT) chest was done.
 Arterial blood gas, complete blood count, kidney function test, serum electrolytes were done along with COVID-19 Reverse Transcription-Polymerase Chain Reaction (RT-PCR) test.
 Testing for inflammatory markers included D-dimer, ferritin and C-Reactive Protein (CRP) levels, which were repeated on day 4.
 All the patients required Intensive Care Unit (ICU) admission as their SpO2/FiO2 ratio, respiratory rate and HRCT were suggestive of moderate to severe disease (4).

-All but two patients were shifted to the ward once oxygen requirement was less than 2 L/min with a SpO2 >92%.
+Except for two, all patients were shifted to the ward once oxygen requirement was less than 2 L/min with a SpO2 >92%.
 They were then discharged home without any oxygen support.
-Telephonic follow-up was done up to a period of two weeks for the possibility of recurrence of respiratory distress.
+Telephonic follow-up was done upto a period of two weeks for the possibility of recurrence of respiratory distress.

 Coronaviruses are enveloped, positive-sense, single-stranded Ribonucleic Acid (RNA) viruses.
 They are largely divided into four genera; α, β, γ, and δ based on their genomic structure.
 The α and β coronaviruses infect only mammals.
 Human coronaviruses responsible for common cold and croup belong to α coronavirus.
 In contrast, SARS-CoV-2, Middle East Respiratory Syndrome Coronavirus (MERS-CoV) and SARS-CoV-2 are classified to β coronaviruses (5).

-The 10 patients analyzed included five patients over 60 years old, six males and five with co-morbidities like diabetes and hypertension, putting them at a higher risk for developing moderate or severe disease (12).
+The 10 patients analysed included five patients over 60 years old, six males and five with co-morbidities like diabetes, hypertension and ischaemic heart disease, putting them at a higher risk for developing moderate or severe disease (12).
 Five patients had a SpO2/FiO2 ratio <100 on admission and required Non Invasive Ventilation (NIV).
 Based on the CT severity score, seven patients had moderate disease while three had severe disease.
 Clinical experience has shown that patients with CT severity score >10/25 required enhanced oxygen supplementation in the form of NIV or High Flow Nasal Cannula (HFNC) for a prolonged duration and also had a longer hospital stay (4).

 Monoclonal antibody cocktail is an effective adjuvant antiviral therapy even in severe cases of COVID-19 infection.